ppbrown/vlm-utils/training/README.md

 * You can easily identify the cache files.
 * You can also easily choose to regenerate JUST img cache or text cache files

+## Comparing runs

+When you have two seperate output directories with different settings... as long as you sampled at the same step interval, you can use the "../dataset_scripts/compare_imgdirs.py" tool to show the same step from each directory side-by-side

+You probably will not need the compare_tensorfiles.py tool

 # Square image limitation